arcus/education_modules/data_visualization_in_seaborn/data_visualization_in_seaborn.md

 </div>

 <div class="important">
-The code from this section, without a "Run python" button, will be at the top of each page with code in this module.
+The code from this section will be at the top of each code block in this module.

-It will run automatically when you open each page.
-If you want to practice this code on your own computer, make sure to include the code to import the necessary modules and read in the data as the first lines.
+If you want to practice this code on your own computer, make sure to include the code to import the necessary modules and read in the data as the first lines, but you'll only have to do it once at the top of your script, not before each new command.
 </div>

 ## Scatterplots